If you’re looking for some awesome Chrome strategy games, look no further.

 The game is free to play and plays right in your browser.
 With its huge variety of troops, buildings, tech tree, alliances, and research, Illyriad is one of the best strategy games for Chrome OS.
 It’s an amazing game that’ll provide you hours of entertainment.

-You can check out Illyriad here.
+You can check out Illyriad here on the Chrome Web Store.

 Game #5: Elvenar